mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `palmistry`
 palm reading, aka `chiromancy`
 - `panhandling`
 a synonym of begging.
 When preceded by the term "aggressive" it becomes an illegal form of begging.
-Begging can also be called `mendicancy`, and a beggar a `mendicant`,with religious connotation (e.g. alms for the poor).
+Begging can also be called `mendicancy`, and a beggar a `mendicant`, with religious connotation (e.g. alms for the poor).
 - `percursory` == `cursory`
 performed with haste and scant attention.
+- `perfunctory`
+performed without real interest, feeling or effort.
 - `perineum`
 anatomical term for the taint
 - `penury`